taotriad/BabySomnia/README.md

 a whole world of weird and fun stuff to watch.
 That said, if you didn't also check **[9]** the list of material will decrease quite dramatically.

-Videos tagged **[3][4]** have very amusing choreography that likely to entertain even though they are centered around music & choreography.
+Videos tagged **[3][4]** have very amusing choreography that is likely to entertain even though they are centered around music & choreography.

 ## [4] Choreography videos

-Dreamcatcher's music videos tend to be story driven and contain fairly limited amount of choreo, but they still create full choreographies to all their title tracks (and quite a few of their B-sides as well).
+Dreamcatcher's music videos tend to be story driven and contain fairly limited amount of choreo; this has caused many reactors to incorrectly assume that they go easy on the dancing; this is not the case.
+It's just that in music videos they focus on story.

+Dreamcatcher still have full choreographies to all their title tracks (and quite a few of their B-sides as well).
 The group is quite famous for physically demanding and complex choreography.
-If you're in it for the choreo, make sure to watch relay dance videos, dance rehearsals, showcase videos, etc.
+If you're in it for the choreo, make sure to watch relay dance videos, dance rehearsals, showcase videos, live performances, etc.

 I'll try to mention extra noteworthy examples (and why they're noteworthy).